Get the worry-free services and expert support you need to form an S corp in Ohio today.

 When considering how to form an S Corporation in Ohio you first have to form a business that falls within the limitations identified above.
 Then you have to file Form 2553 with the IRS within one of the proper timeframes.

 Certainly, an LLC can elect to be an S Corporation.
 This can be great news because LLCs require less paperwork than starting a C Corp.
 So if LLCs are so easy to start, what’s the point of choosing S Corp status?
 Choosing to tax your LLC as an S Corporation could reduce some of your tax liabilities.
 Learn more about LLCs and taxation on our Tax Information for Limited Liability Companies page.

 Sometimes, the largest challenge to a successful business is getting started.
 If you’re looking to start an S Corporation, then our S Corporation Service can do it quickly and accurately.
-You can trust us for help if you need assistance with the formation, maintenance, or compliance needs of your enterprise.
+You can trust us for help if you need assistance with the formation and various other needs of your enterprise.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 How supportive the staff was helping so quickly and Professionally